Tens of thousands of people visit Antelope Canyon each year.

 Lower Canyon is less expensive than Upper Canyon, but the truth is, they are both expensive, which kinda sucks since you’re already dealing with long lines and overcrowding. ($35+ and extra for a professional photography tour if it’s available)

 People are actually happy when the tour is done!
+If you’re visiting Antelope Canyon for the first time, there’s no way you wouldn’t want to stay longer.

-Best Antelope Canyon Tour: NEITHER!
+Best Antelope Canyon Tour: NEITHER!?

 So what’s my recommendation?
 If you’ve read everything else I’ve written, you’ve probably already guessed my answer: neither!

 Wait.
 What?
 You mean Antelope Canyon is a massive Canyon full of other routes and possibilities?
 You mean I can explore one of the most marvelous natural attractions on earth without rubbing shoulders with 100 strangers in the process?
-Yep!
+Yep.

 Visiting Antelope Canyon: Canyon X